KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/bootstrap-css-guide/play-with-bootstrap.md

 ---
 title: Play with Bootstrap CSS
 ---

+## Overview

-In this chapter, we are going to
+In this step, we are going to
   - Get used to Bootstrap CSS

 ## Start from Bootstrap starter template

-Make `test3.html`
+Make `bootstrap-test` folder, and make `bootstrap-test.html`

 Copy and paste bootstrap starter template. https://getbootstrap.com/docs/4.4/getting-started/introduction/#starter-template